davepinch/pinchy.cc/content/topics/places/countries/egypt/en.wikipedia.org.md

   - Israel (en.wikipedia.org)
   - Mediterranean Sea (en.wikipedia.org)
   - Red Sea (en.wikipedia.org)
+  - Sudan (en.wikipedia.org)
   - incomplete list
 excerpt: >-
   **Egypt** (Arabic: مصر Miṣr [mesˁr], Egyptian Arabic pronunciation: [mɑsˤr]), officially the **Arab Republic of Egypt**, is a transcontinental country spanning the northeast corner of Africa and the Sinai Peninsula in the southwest corner of Asia.
-It is bordered by the [Mediterranean Sea](/en.wikipedia.org/wiki/Mediterranean_Sea/) to the north, the [Gaza Strip](/en.wikipedia.org/wiki/Gaza_Strip/) of Palestine and [Israel](/en.wikipedia.org/wiki/Israel/) to the northeast, the [Red Sea](/en.wikipedia.org/wiki/Red_Sea/) to the east, Sudan to the south, and Libya to the west.
-The Gulf of Aqaba in the northeast separates Egypt from Jordan and Saudi Arabia.
+It is bordered by the [Mediterranean Sea](/en.wikipedia.org/wiki/Mediterranean_Sea/) to the north, the [Gaza Strip](/en.wikipedia.org/wiki/Gaza_Strip/) of Palestine and [Israel](/en.wikipedia.org/wiki/Israel/) to the northeast, the [Red Sea](/en.wikipedia.org/wiki/Red_Sea/) to the east, [Sudan](/en.wikipedia.org/wiki/Sudan/) to the south, and Libya to the west.
+The Gulf of Aqaba in the northeast separates Egypt from [Jordan](/en.wikipedia.org/wiki/Jordan/) and [Saudi Arabia](/en.wikipedia.org/wiki/Saudi_Arabia/).
 Cairo is the capital and largest city of Egypt, while Alexandria, the second-largest city, is an important industrial and tourist hub at the Mediterranean coast.
 At approximately 100 million inhabitants, Egypt is the 14th-most populated country in the world, and the third-most populated in Africa, behind Nigeria and Ethiopia.
 flag: Flag_of_Egypt.svg (commons.wikimedia.org)
 retrieved: 2024-04-01
 type: website